PlusMarden17/ferrum/README.md

 # Ferrum

-Ferum - simple library that allows you to create a Minecraft launcher in Java
+Ferrum - a simple library that allows you to create a Minecraft launcher in Java

 # Usage